Contents

 It’s a great place to escape the urban sprawl.
 You’d be forgiven for thinking you were walking around a woodland, not a former functioning burial ground.

 Tower Hamlet Cemetery Park is also really easy to get to.
-It is just a few minutes’ walk from Mile End Underground station, which is serviced by the Central, District, and Hammersmith & City lines.
+It is just a few minutes’ walk from Mile End Underground station, which is served by the Central, District, and Hammersmith & City lines.

 Read: Tower Hamlets Cemetery Park post